-Do your project teams have the documentation they need to get risk management right?
+Do your project teams have the risk management documents they need to get risk management right?
 If you’re convinced of the benefits of risk management, then we don’t need to tell you the improvements you can see to your business are significant.
 But do you teams have the supporting documentation required in order to manage risk in the most effective way?

-In this article we’ll look at the 5 pieces of essential documentation that project managers should have in place.
+In this article we’ll look at the 5 pieces of essential risk management documents that project managers should have in place.
 As a senior leader shaping the way risk is implemented in your business, you can ensure these are present for every project and that project teams have the level of detail required to make good decisions about how to handle risk.

 1. Contract and Statement of Work